Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport analysis indicates 40 operational stops in Ascot offering train and bus services.
-These stops are served by 25 unique routes facilitating 1,472 weekly passenger trips collectively.
-Residential accessibility to transport is rated excellent with typical distances of 141 meters to the nearest stop.
+Transport analysis indicates 40 operational stops in Ascot, offering a blend of train and bus services.
+These stops are supported by 25 unique routes, facilitating 1,472 weekly passenger trips collectively.
+Transport accessibility is deemed excellent, with residents situated an average of 141 meters from the nearest stop.

-Service frequency averages 210 daily trips across all routes, equating to approximately 36 weekly trips per individual stop.
+Service frequency averages 210 trips daily across all routes, translating to roughly 36 weekly trips per individual stop.

 Frequently Asked Questions - Transport